LazyWolves/SaberX/README.md

   - ```position``` denotes whether to search for the given regex in the file from head or tail.
 Value can be either of
     ```head``` or ```tail```.

+  For all of the above mentioned triggers, ```negate``` param can be used.
+It simply negates the status of the trigger.
+By
+  default its False.
+For example in case of file trigger, if type if ```present``` and the file is absent, trigger status will
+  be false.
+However if ```negate``` is set to true, then it will fire the trugger since the status will not become true.